-Exhibition/Terra Collection Initiative: Continental Shift: Nineteenth Century American and Australian Landscape Painting
+Exhibition/Terra Collection Initiative: Not as the Songs of other Lands: Nineteenth Century Australian and American Landscape Painting

-From the collection of the Terra Collection for American Art, fifteen landscapes by American artists are exhibited with landscape works from the collection of the Ian Potter Museum of Art, Melbourne, Australia.
+From the collection of the Terra Collection for American Art, fifteen landscapes by American artists are exhibited with landscape works from the collection of the Ian Potter Museum of Art, Melbourne, Australia as Not as the Songs of other Lands: Nineteenth Century Australian and American Landscape Painting.
 This exhibition examines major themes that informed landscape representation during the long nineteenth century, enabling cross-cultural comparative study.

-In conjunction with the exhibition Continental Shift: Nineteenth Century American and Australian Landscape Painting, university courses with visiting lecturers from the U. S. will be held at University of Western Australia and at the University of Melbourne.
+In conjunction with the exhibition, university courses with visiting lecturers from the U. S. will be held at University of Western Australia and at the University of Melbourne.

 - Alfred Thompson Bricher, The Sidewheeler “The City of St. Paul” on the Mississippi River, Dubuque, Iowa, 1872